Graph Neural Architecture Search with GPT-4: Introduction

-\begin{itemize} \item This work represents the first effort to generate new graph neural architectures based on large language models, where a new GPT4GNAS model is proposed to embed GPT-4 into GNAS. \item A new class of prompts is designed for GPT-4.
-These prompts can guide GPT-4 to understand the search space and search strategy of GNAS.
-To understand the search space, the prompts include descriptions of an adjacency matrix to describe the space containing candidate operations and candidate connections.
+\item This represents the first effort to jointly studying graph neural architectures and large language models, where a new model GNAS-LLM is proposed to embed LLMs into GNAS by taking LLMs as the controller of GNAS.

+\item A new class of \textit{GNAS prompts} is designed for LLMs.
+These prompts can guide LLMs to understand the search space and search strategy of GNAS.
+To understand the search space, the prompts use an adjacency matrix to describe the space with both candidate operations and candidate connections.
 To understand the search strategy, the prompts include descriptions of reinforcement learning with both exploration and exploitation.

-\item Experimental results indicate that GPT4GNAS can generate better architectures than existing GNAS methods with less search iterations.
-The codes of this work will be released on Github upon acceptance.
+\item Experimental results indicate that GNAS-LLM can generate better architectures than existing GNAS methods with less search iterations, e.g., GNAS-LLM reduces 56\% iterations on average on the test sets.
+The codes of this work are released on Github: \url{https://github.com/checkuredu/GNAS-LLM}.

 \end{itemize}